oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-capitalize-tech-terms-correctly/rule.md

 ---

-With so many different capitalization conventions used in technology names, it can be confusing to know which convention to use for which technology.
+​​​​With so many different capitalization conventions used in technology names, it can be confusing to know which convention to use for which technology.

 ![ John Bristowe tackled some of the most commonly confused tech names in this tweet](john-bristow-tweet.jpg)